-- 11.7.1 Where any competitor fails or is ineligible to start either stage of a round in accordance with the relevant provisions of Section 7 (Lead) or 8 (Boulder), the relevant competitor will be marked with the relevant IRM and unranked in that round. - 11.7.2 Subject to Rule 11.7.1, each competitor participating in a round will be ranked in descending order of the points awarded to the competitor pursuant to Rule 11.6.5, provided that, where any competitors have the same score, the relative ranking of the tied competitors shall be determined by comparing (in order): - a) the highest score awarded to the relevant competitors on either stage in the round; - b) where applicable, their ranking from the preceding round; and/or. -) if necessary, any Seeding of the relevant competitors.
+- 11.7.1 Where any competitor fails or is ineligible to start a round in accordance with the relevant provisions of 8 (Boulder), the relevant competitor will be marked with the relevant IRM and unranked in that round. - 11.7.2 Subject to Rule 11.7.1, each competitor participating in a round will be ranked in descending order of the points awarded to the competitor pursuant to Rule 11.6.5, provided that, where any competitors have the same score, the relative ranking of the tied competitors shall be determined by comparing (in order): - a) the highest score awarded to the relevant competitors on either stage in the round; - b) where applicable, their ranking from the preceding round.

-41.911.8 General Ranking
+11.8 General Ranking

-41.9.1 Subject always to Rule 4.7.1, the General Ranking shall be determined on the following basis:

-- a) first, any competitors having a Final ranking, in that order; - b) second, any competitors having a Semi-Final ranking, in that order; - c) (if relevant) third, any competitors having only a Qualification ranking, in that order,
+- 11.8.1 Subject always to Rule 4.7.1, the General Ranking shall be determined on the following basis: - a) first, any competitors having a Final ranking, in that order; - b) second, any competitors having a Semi-Final ranking, in that order; - c) (if relevant) third, any competitors having only a Qualification ranking, in that order,